Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Methods

 To generate the lattice configurations for the ALPS simulations, we employed the ``SUNNY'' package \cite{dahlbom2024quantum} in conjunction with crystallographic information files (CIF) obtained from public repositories.
+SUNNY reads the CIF file and outputs the list of neighbour vectors up to a chosen cutoff.
 Specifically, CIF files for Fe in simple cubic (SC), body-centered cubic (BCC), hexagonal close-packed (HCP), and face-centered cubic (FCC) structures, as well as C in diamond, MgAgAs (for GdPbBi), Th(CrSi)$_2$ (for GdCu$_2$Ge$_2$), ErNiSi$_3$ (for GdNiSi$_3$), Mg$_2$MnGa$_3$ (for Eu$_2$Pd$_3$Sn) and MgAl$_2$Cu (for EuPdSn$_2$) were retrieved from the Materials Project \cite{10.1063/1.4812323} database.
-The ErNi$_3$Al$_9$ CIF file was obtained from the Crystallography Open Database \cite{Grazulis2009} using data from reference \onlinecite{Gladyshevskii:du0339}.
-Lattice parameters for GdCu$_2$Ge$_2$ were taken from \cite{rieger1969ternary}, for GdPbBi from \cite{haase2002equiatomic}, for GdNiSi$_3$ from \cite{Arantes18}, for Eu$_2$Pd$_3$Sn from \cite{akbar2023}, and for EuPdSn$_2$ from \cite{Curlik18}.
-In each case, the magnetic structure was constructed by assigning a spin moment $S = 7/2$ to the respective atoms (C, Fe, Mg, Th, or Er).
+The ErNi$_3$Al$_9$ CIF file was obtained from the Crystallography Open Database \cite{Grazulis2009} using data from Ref. \onlinecite{Gladyshevskii:du0339}.
+Lattice parameters for GdCu$_2$Ge$_2$ were taken from Ref. \cite{rieger1969ternary}, for GdPbBi from Ref. \cite{haase2002equiatomic}, for GdNiSi$_3$ from Ref. \cite{Arantes18}, for Eu$_2$Pd$_3$Sn from Ref. \cite{akbar2023}, and for EuPdSn$_2$ from Ref. \cite{Curlik18}.
+In each case, the magnetic structure was constructed by assigning a spin moment $S = 7/2$ to the respective atoms (Gd or Eu).
 For all lattices, except HCP, we used a rectangular cuboid supercell geometry as the conventional unit cell, resulting in varying numbers of sites within the supercell, with the diamond lattice requiring the largest (8 sites).
 Simulations were performed on systems containing $N^3$ supercells with periodic boundary conditions, typically with $N = 10$, $20$, and $30$.
 For the critical temperature, results were extrapolated to the thermodynamic limit assuming a $1/N$ dependence.